schneider128k/machine_learning_course/homework/2020_spring/hw_1.md

 # HW 1

-The purpose of this simple homework is (a) to become familiar with the logistics of submitting your homework
+The purpose of this simple homework is (a) to become familiar with submitting your homework, which consists of the following steps

 - create a colab notebook,
-- make it editable
+- make it editable,
-- obtaining a shareable link and enter it in Webcourses
+- obtaining a shareable link and enter it in Webcourses, and
-- save the notebook to your GitHub repo
+- save the notebook to your GitHub repo,

 and (b) to become familiar with Python and numpy.